gchar00/Robotics-II/README.md

 4. **Collaborative Safety:**
    Ensure that the cobot operates safely in environments shared with humans, respecting the constraints of speed and applied force.

+**Key Tasks:**
+-Implementing a kinematic control algorithm.
+-Simulating the path following while avoiding obstacles using the Gazebo simulator.
+-Visualizing the results and analyzing the system's performance.

 ## Lab 2: Mobile Robots-Wall Following